bphogat1006/bphogat1006.github.io/README.md

 ## Progress & Plans

 Currently, I have completed a clean home page design with animations and links to each project.
-I have a selection of projects that I am still working on importing into the website.
-The actual project files are located within /assets/common/js/p5/.
-I am also working on restructuring the website in a way that will make adding new projects quick and seamless to speed up the process
+I have a large selection of projects that I am still working on importing into the website.
+The current actual project files are located within /assets/common/js/p5/.
+I have restructured the website in a way that will make adding new projects quick and seamless to speed up the process.
+Rather than having an html page for each project, there is now one page which dynamically loads whichever p5 sketch the user picks.

 As my project list grows, I will implement a filter on the home page that lets you view projects based on tags, such as "animation", "interactive", "natural", etc.